MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-voice-routing.md

 For all other calls:

-- If a user has both licenses (Microsoft Phone System and Microsoft Calling Plan), automatic route is used.
+- If a user has both licenses (Microsoft Phone System and Microsoft Calling Plan), the automatic route is used.
 - If nothing matches the number patterns in the administrator-created online voice routes, then the call is routed through Microsoft Calling Plan.
 - If the user only has Microsoft Phone System, the call is dropped because no matching rules are available.